oneconvergence/dkube-examples/image_cloudevents/README-ui.md

 In order to run the script to set up the resources, and to train and deploy the model, a JupyterLab IDE needs to be created.
 The scripts will be run from within JupyterLab.

-If the JupyterLab notebook has already been created, go directly to the `Section 3` to create the resources.
+> **Note** If the JupyterLab notebook has already been created, go directly to the `Section 3` to train and deploy the model on the serving cluster.
 Otherwise, follow the instructions in this section.

 - Select `IDE` menu on the left, then `+ JupyterLab`, and fill in the following fields:
   - **Name:** *`<your-IDE-name>`*  **(Choose a name)**